learnk8s/learnk8s.io/src/terraformAks/content.md

 You could think about the Ingress as a reverse proxy.

-All the traffic is proxied to the Ingress and it's then distributed to one of the Pods.
+All the traffic is proxied to the Ingress, and it's then distributed to one of the Pods.

-If you wish to do intelligent path based routing, TLS termination or simply route the traffic to different backends based on the domain, you can do so in the Ingress.
+If you wish to do intelligent path-based routing, TLS termination or route the traffic to different backends based on the domain, you can do so in the Ingress.

 ![An Ingress controller in Kubernetes](ingress-generated.svg)

-While there're several kind of Ingresses such as [Kong](https://konghq.com/blog/kong-kubernetes-ingress-controller/), [HAProxy](https://www.haproxy.com/blog/haproxy_ingress_controller_for_kubernetes/) and [Ambassador](https://www.getambassador.io/), the ingress-nginx is the most popular.
+While there're several kinds of Ingresses such as [Kong](https://konghq.com/blog/kong-kubernetes-ingress-controller/), [HAProxy](https://www.haproxy.com/blog/haproxy_ingress_controller_for_kubernetes/) and [Ambassador](https://www.getambassador.io/), the ingress-nginx is the most popular.

 You'll use the [ingress-nginx](https://github.com/kubernetes/ingress-nginx) in this guide.

-When you install the ingress controller you have two options.
+When you install the ingress controller, you have two options.

 You can install the nginx-ingress controller using a service of type NodePort.

-Each node in your agent pool will expose a fixed port and you can route the traffic to that port to reach the Pods in your cluster.
+Each node in your agent pool will expose a fixed port, and you can route the traffic to that port to reach the Pods in your cluster.

 To reach the port on a node, you need the node's IP address.